WalletScrutiny/WalletScrutinyCom/_android/com.cryptowallet.deviantx.md

 > Something went wrong we are working over it.
 Please try after some time.

-- We were able to find the Deviant Core organizational GitHub page, but not the one corresponding to this specific app.
+- We were able to find the Deviant Core organizational GitHub page, but not the repository corresponding to this specific app.
 - Since we were not able to test the app, we'll analyze it based on the description and available information on their website.
 We ascertained that:

 - The app supports Bitcoin